Kuami Agboh

 Kuami Agboh (born 28 December 1977) is a Togolese former professional footballer who played as a defensive midfielder.
 He made five appearances for the Togo national team in 2005 and 2006.

 Club career

 Born in Tsévié, Togo, Agboh is an AJ Auxerre youth product.

 In November 2004, having left Grenoble Foot 38 in the summer, he trialled with Ligue 2 side Stade Brestois 29.
 Also in 2004, he went on trial with Norwegian club Viking FK.

 In February 2005, he trialled with Assyriska FF of the Allsvenskan.

 In January 2007, Agboh moved to Finnish club Myllykosken Pallo −47 from K.S.K.
 Beveren on a two-year contract.

 International career

-Agboh represented France at junior level, winning 1996 European Under-19 Football Championship and playing in 1997 FIFA World Youth Championship.
+Agboh represented France at junior level (U18 and U21), winning the 1996 European Under-19 Football Championship and playing in the 1997 FIFA World Youth Championship.

 Agboh made his senior debut against Paraguay on 11 November 2005.
 He was a member of the Togo national team, and was called up to the 2006 World Cup in Germany.